azamb/docs-engineering-matrix/tech.md

 #### Engineer 1

 - Understands their team's area of responsibility and can gather sufficient context to work productively within it.

-##### Examples

-- You are able to gain context within the team's domain with occasional help from more senior engineers.
-You are comfortable with the basics of code interface design and are learning to be more intentional.

 #### Senior